StoneyDSP/stoney-css/README.md

 /* Etc... */
 ```

-It's a good idea to break your page down into 'components', such as header, footer, landing article, image gallery, contact section... etc. You can make some custom site-wide defaults in the 'components' folder, use the '@import url() layer();' syntax as seen below (in stoney-css/styles.css), and then over-ride those on a per-usage basis (in your own master 'styles.css').
+It's a good idea to break your page down into 'components', such as header, footer, landing article, image gallery, contact section... etc. You can make some custom site-wide defaults in the 'components' folder, use the '@import url() layer();' syntax as seen below (from stoney-css/styles.css), and then over-ride those on a per-usage basis in your own master css files.
 This concept somewhat resembles inheritance in OOP...

 ```
 @charset "UTF-8";